IHyperspaceI/macos_flight_tracker/README.md

-# Raspberry Pi Flight Tracker
+# MacOs Flight Tracker
-A project to track the location of nearby aircraft with a Raspberry Pi and an ADS-B receiver.
+A project to track the location of nearby aircraft in a nice GUI.
-# raspberry_pi_flight_tracker
+# macos_flight_tracker